Website logo cars for beginners

 • Window washer fluid

-There can be more fluids in modern cars, but these are the basics.
+Modern cars can have more fluids, but these are the basics.

 car maintenance for beginners - check car fluid levels

-Topping up these fluids is really easy and just involves unscrewing a cap in the engine bay, and filling up to the fill line.
+Topping up these fluids is really easy.
+It just involves unscrewing a cap in the engine bay and filling up to the fill line.
 That’s about it.

-Gearbox fluid is a little different in the fact that there should be an overfill plug on the gearbox under the car.
-When you top up your gearbox fluid, you remove this overfill plug and let the excess fluid drain out.
+Gearbox fluid is a little different in that there should be an overfill plug on the gearbox under the car.
+When you top up your gearbox fluid, remove this overfill plug and let the excess fluid drain out.
 And there you have it, a perfectly full gearbox.

-Please note that not all cars need you to fill the gearbox this way, consult your owner’s manual – as it is different for specific makes and models.
+Please note that not all cars require you to fill the gearbox this way.
+Consult your owner’s manual, as the procedure is different for specific makes and models.

 Change your spark plugs

-admittedly, this only applies to you petrol enjoyers out there, but changing your spark plugs can give your car a whole new lease of life.
-There are a lot of scary serious engine faults that can be sorted by a quick spark plug change, some of which include misfires, engine knocks, and low fuel economy.
+admittedly, this only applies to petrol enjoyers, but changing your spark plugs can give your car a whole new lease of life.
+There are a lot of scary, serious engine faults that can be sorted by a quick spark plug change, some of which include misfires, engine knocks, and low fuel economy.
 The last one isn’t too scary unless you’re a wallet.

 Protyre says spark plugs should be changed between 30,000 and 50,000 miles.
-But it is possible to have to change them out earlier than that due to fault or failure.
+However, due to fault or failure, they may need to be replaced earlier.

 If you follow the guidelines, you can be sure that spark plugs are not the issue if you encounter any spark-related issues, we’d recommend checking the coil pack next if you still can’t get things sparking.